Shehab-Anwar-X/design_patterns-/lib/structural_design_patterns/facade/README.md

-Sure!
-Here's an example of a readme file about the Facade Design Pattern:

 # Facade Design Pattern

 The Facade Design Pattern is a structural pattern that provides a simplified interface to a complex system of classes and interfaces.
 The Facade pattern is used to encapsulate the complexity of a system and provide a simpler and more intuitive interface for the client to interact with.